kalavattam/2023_Greenlaw-et-al/results/2022-1101/work-Trinity.md

                        Number of chimeric reads |       0
                             % of chimeric reads |       0.00%
 ```

 <a id="thoughts-on-the-alignment-metrics-for-star"></a>
 ###### Thoughts on the alignment metrics for `STAR`:
-- A lot of multi-mappers in the dataset...
+- A lot of multimappers in the dataset...
 - `#DONE` Later, check what value I assigned to `--outFilterMultimapNmax` in my 4DN RNA-seq work; consider to replace the current value, `1`, with that other value
     + `#ANSWER` `--outFilterMultimapNmax 1000`
 - `#DONE` What does the [`Trinity` Google Group](https://groups.google.com/g/trinityrnaseq-users) have to say about multimappers?